htmfilho/sports/_drafts/2023-07-15-endurun-sport.md

 ## Stage 8: Sunday, Half-Marathon at RIM Park, Waterloo

-## Tips
+## Takeaways

-- I left my bib in the car since I had to drive to race locations
+ - There is a single bib to identify each runner throughout all stages.
+We have to attach it to the clothing every time.
+So, I left my bib in the car since I had to drive to races in different locations.

+ - If you are running and the people with you are not, then make arrangements to engage them as volunteers.

+## Wrap Up

+ENDURrun races don't have a big field.
+They have just enough field to build strong connections among the participants.
+Everybody greets and encourages each other to keep pushing forward.
+Before and after each stage, we have so much to talk about.
+We share our running history, training adventures, what happened the day before, how the ranking looks like, what we planned to do next, which strategies to bridge the gaps, and mutual praise.

+Now, I have one year to build enough volume to run the Ultimate edition in 2024.
+I'm sure it will give me enough confidence to go far beyond the marathon distance.